marooncabbage/SL-Diff/README.md

-This is the repository for the paper "Two-stage Denoising Diffusion Model for Source Localization in Graph Inverse Problems".
+-This is the repository for the paper "Two-stage Denoising Diffusion Model for Source Localization in Graph Inverse Problems".

-Codes will be updated soon.
+-Codes will be updated soon.